j-chat/cybersecurity_training/README.md

 * [Immersive Labs Lite](https://immersivelabs.com/lite/): Immersive Lab Lite contains access to specific labs.
 It would give you access to their platform if you do not qualify for their Digital Cyber Academies.
 * [MSCI Online Learning Platform](https://platform.mosse-institute.com/#/): This platform providess 65 free, practical, and hands-on exercises.
 For most of them, you will submit a YouTube link of the assignment.
 It seems to only work in Private Browsing.
 * [Portswigger Web Security Academy](https://portswigger.net/web-security): The Web Security Academy provides free and practical web security training.
 You can use either the browser or Burp Suite to complete the labs.
+* [Secure Code Warrior](https://securecodewarrior.com/): Secure Code Warrior is an online secure coding platform where users identify vulnerabilites in code through challenge.
+You can play the demo [here](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) and register for a free trial.
 * [Splunk Security Dataset Project](https://live.splunk.com/splunk-security-dataset-project): This project has free guided walkthroughs with sample security datasets to detect suspicious activities.
 It provides a free environment to practice using Splunk.
 Sign-up is required each time to access this application.
 * [SQLZoo SQL Injection](https://zh.sqlzoo.net/hack/): This site gives SQL statement examples and a safe environment to practice various SQL injections.
 * [Try Hack Me](https://www.tryhackme.com): Try Hack Me provides practical cybersecurity training with little setup.
 An OpenVPN client is required to access their virtual machines and complete the tasks in the rooms.